Surgery, Anesthesiology, and Perioperative Care

 This unique context shapes how AI can and cannot help surgeons.
 The most promising applications assist with the cognitive work surrounding surgery (risk assessment, planning, outcome prediction) rather than replacing the surgeon’s hands or judgment during the operation itself.

-This chapter examines surgical AI applications across the perioperative spectrum, from preoperative optimization through postoperative care, with critical attention to what works, what doesn’t, and what remains science fiction.
+The sections that follow cover surgical AI applications across the perioperative spectrum, from preoperative optimization through postoperative care.

 Preoperative AI Applications